-- If the final decision of the hearing and review process is that the District's evaluation is appropriate, Parents shall have the right to an IEE, but not at public expense. - 8.
-If the District's evaluation is shown to be inappropriate, the District shall pay for the IEE or reimburse Parents for the cost of said evaluation. - 9.
-If Parents are entitled to an IEE at public expense, it shall be completed within 30 calendar days after the decision is rendered, unless the parties agree that the 30-calendar-day period should be extended.
-If either party wishes such an extension and is unable to obtain the other party's agreement, the District shall initiate a due process hearing. - 10.
+- is unable to obtain the other party's agreement, the District shall initiate a due process hearing. - 10.
 When an IEE is obtained at public expense, the party chosen to perform the evaluation shall be either: - a.
-An individual whose name is included on the list provided by ISBE with regard to the relevant type(s) of evaluation; or - Another individual possessing the credentials required by 23 III.
+An individual whose name is included on the list provided by ISBE with regard to the relevant type(s) of evaluation; or - b.
+Another individual possessing the credentials required by 23 III.
 Admin.
 Code § 226.840. - 11.
-If Parents wish an evaluator to have specific credentials in addition to those required by 23 III.
+If Parent(s) wish an evaluator to have specific credentials in addition to those required by 23 III.
 Admin.
-Code §226.840, Parents and the District shall agree on the qualifications of the examiner and the specific evaluation(s) to be completed prior to the initiation of an IEE at public expense.
+Code §226.840, Parent(s) and the District shall agree on the qualifications of the examiner and the specific evaluation(s) to be completed prior to the initiation of an IEE at public expense.
 If agreement cannot be reached, the District shall initiate a due process hearing subject to the time constraints set forth in this Section. - 12.
-The conditions under which an IEE is obtained at public expense, including the location of the evaluation and the qualifications of the examiner, shall meet the criteria that the District uses when it initiates an evaluation, to the extent that those criteria are consistent with the Parent's right to an independent evaluation. - 13.
-If Parents obtain an IEE, the written results of that evaluation shall be considered by the IEP Team and may be presented as evidence at a due process hearing as provided by law.
-The District shall send the notice convening the IEP Team's meeting within 10 calendar days after receiving the evaluation report or after Parents request a meeting to consider the results of an IEE.
+The conditions under which an IEE is obtained at public expense, including the location of the evaluation and the qualifications of the examiner, shall meet the criteria that the District uses when it initiates an evaluation, to the extent that those criteria are consistent with Parent(s)' right to an independent evaluation. - 13.
+If Parent(s) obtain an IEE, the written results of that evaluation shall be considered by the IEP Team and may be presented as evidence at a due process hearing as provided by law.
+The District shall send the notice convening the IEP Team's meeting within 10 calendar days after receiving the evaluation report or after Parent(s) request a meeting to consider the results of an IEE.